Firedorange717/LEGO_Search/README.md

 # LEGO_Search
-Takes a Lego set file with pieces and searches it for matches.
+Takes a Lego set file with pieces and searches it for matches as defined by the user.